 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
 Join for free with this link and you’ll receive a $5 sign-up bonus: Join Swagbucks Today

-4. Take part in market research and focus groups
+4. Take part in market research and paid online surveys

 One of the best ways for me to make extra money has always been taking part in focus groups and market research panels.
-I used to do these all the time after my corporate job.
+I used to do these all the time before I had kids.
 If you’re interested in taking part in focus groups, run a google search for ‘focus groups + city’ to find out where to register.

 You can also take part in research from the comfort of your home.
-Three research companies I recommend are Opinion Outpost, Harris Poll and Digital Voice.
+Three online survey companies I recommend in the U.S.are Opinion Outpost, Harris Poll and Digital Voice.
 Each company has different requirements, so make sure you check them all out to find the best fit for you.
-Some pay you in reward points, and others by entering you into a high-stakes draw.
+Some pay you in reward points, and others in cash via Paypal.

 Offering one-off services like data entry, graphic design or freelance writing can be a great way to make extra money for the holidays.
-I made over $400 in October just from taking freelance writing gigs.
-It’s now my go-to service when I need extra cash.
+I made over $400 in October just from taking freelance writing gigs on Upwork.
+It’s now my go-to option when I need extra cash.

 6. Sell your kids’ old toys

 Buying used is becoming more popular.
 It’s a great way for families to lessen their environmental impact, whilst also saving money.
 It’s a win-win!
 If you have some gently used toys (and let’s face it, who doesn’t?) that still have life in them, consider selling them online.